TasmiaH0508/ip/README.md

 # EVE project template

 This is a project template for a greenfield Java project.
-It's named after the Java mascot _Bob_.
+It's named after the Java mascot _Eve_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij